ftsrg/ingraph/README.md

 * Install the [Scala plug-in](https://plugins.jetbrains.com/idea/plugin/1347-scala).

-*Note.* Currently, there are is no VIATRA plug-in for IntelliJ.
+*Note.* Currently, there is no VIATRA plug-in for IntelliJ.
 You are able to use the previously defined patterns, but cannot define new patterns or edit existing ones.

 #### Importing the projects

 * Import the projects using **New** | **Project from Existing Sources...**.
   * Tick **Auto import**
   * Untick **Create separate module per source set**.
-* In the Gradle view, click **Execute Gradle Task** and set the **Command line** textbox to `build -x test`.
+* In the Gradle view, click **Execute Gradle Task** and set the **Command line** textbox to `assemble`.
 This will generate source files from the Xcore model.
 * After importing, add the Scala SDK (version 2.11) to the module.
 (If you did not use Scala before, download it from the dialog box provided by IntelliJ).

+#### Running the tests

+Run the tests in `LdbcSnbBiDriverTest`.
+They will fail, so click the `LdbcSnbBiDriverTest` caption next to the "green play button", choose **Edit configuration...** and set the **Working directory** to `[...]/ingraph/ingraph-engine/ingraph-engine-driver`.

 ## Debug mode